keikurono7/JuSay/README.md

 Voice-first Android controller that listens to spoken commands, reads the current screen through Accessibility APIs, asks an LLM to plan the next UI action, and executes that action on-device.

-JuSay is split into:
-- An Android app (Jetpack Compose + AccessibilityService + SpeechRecognizer)
-- A Python backend prototype (FastAPI + Groq SDK)
+JuSay is an Android app built with Jetpack Compose, AccessibilityService, and SpeechRecognizer.

 ## What It Does